-Your secuirty team need to understand why security is top of your list and why the lives of children in your care matter to you more than anything in this world.
-With the way the country is right now, we all have to be vigilant.
-The first thing we need to work on is ACCESS CONTROL.
+Your security team need to understand why security is top of your list, and why the lives of children in your care matter to you more than anything in this world.
+With the way the world is right now, we all have to be vigilant.
+One of the first things we need to work on is ACCESS CONTROL.

 Make access to your school super difficult.
-I have been to schools where I was just let in because they believed a nice loking lady like myself can do no evil.
+I have been to schools where I was just let in because they believed a nice looking lady like myself can do no evil.
 Wrong.
-Trst no one.
-Treat all visitors equally whether the arrive by keke, bike or a Bentley.
+Trust no one.
+Treat all visitors equally whether the arrive by keke (a form of local transportation), bike or a Bentley.

 Do you have a security policy in place?
 Does it work?
 Don’t you think it is about time you reviewed that policy?
 What part can your teachers and non-teaching staff play?
 It shouldn’t be left entirely for the security guard to deal with.
 We are all in this together.

 CHALLENGE 7 – Have a safety plan and budget